Scomber scombrus Myoblast Cell Line (MACK1)

 MACK1 is the first commercially available fish muscle cell line and can prove a valuable tool for studying marine cell culture.
 As Atlantic mackerel is a commonly consumed fish, the food-relevant cell line is especially valuable in cultivated seafood applications.

-From the laboratory of David Kaplan, PhD, Tufts University.
+From the laboratory of David Kaplan, PhD, Tufts University Center for Cellular Agriculture (TUCCA).

 Catalog Number Product DataSheet Size AVAILABILITY Price Qty